 Matthew A. Woodward is an associate attorney at Binsfeld & Engebretson.
 Mr. Woodward joined Binsfeld and Engebretson as a law clerk in 2011.
-Mr. Woodward graduated from Hamline University School of Law in 2012, earning dean’s list honors in 2009, 2011, and 2012.
+Mr. Woodward graduated from Hamline University School of Law, earning dean’s list honors in 2009, 2011, and 2012.
 Mr. Woodward received his Bachelor’s degree in English Literature from the University of Colorado.
-As an undergrad Mr. Woodward studied for a semester abroad in Sevilla, Spain, where he enriched his Spanish language skills and traveled extensively throughout Spain and Europe.
+As an undergrad Mr. Woodward studied abroad in Sevilla, Spain, where he enriched his Spanish language skills and traveled throughout Europe.

 Mr. Woodward began working in the field of immigration law in 2004 as a paralegal for a Minnesota based immigration law firm.
 In 2006 Mr. Woodward took an extended leave of absence to serve as a Rural Health Peace Corps volunteer in El Salvador, which provided him with a unique understanding of life in the developing world.
 Upon his return to the United States in 2008, Mr. Woodward resumed his duties as a paralegal with the same Minnesota based immigration law firm.
 As a law student Mr. Woodward was awarded the Mansfield Fellowship to work with the Refugee, Immigrant and Migrant Services division of Southern Minnesota Regional Legal Services.
 As a Mansfield Fellow he provided immigration assistance on a wide range of cases to clients throughout southern Minnesota.